alphaspirit - Fotolia

 Madhav DurbhaGroup vice president of industry strategy, Llamasoft Inc.

-Durbha: In general, the days when you learn a set of skills at school and build a career on them are behind us.
+Durbha: In general, the days when you learn a new set of skills at school and build a career on them are behind us.
 Organizations are taking multipronged approaches.
 One way is through things like distance learning, and some organizations are encouraging their employees to take massive online open courses [MOOCs].
 Some organizations are having success creating learning opportunities and use a bit more of a carrot-and-stick approach, where they make learning part of their employees' goals and objectives.

 Will the supply chain digital transformation change the job market?
 Will AI and machine learning lead to job losses?